 Top draft picks don't have to worry about these nuisances.
 Some first-year players out of high school and college earn six-figure and seven-figure signing bonuses when they sign.
 But for those that don't, which is most of a franchise's minor leaguers, they take home way less than any state's minimum wage.

-MLB issued a memo before the 2020 season instructing major league teams to raise the minimum salaries for minor league players, which will reportedly increase by anywhere from 38 to 72 percent.
-Still, that’s nearly enough considering the amount of hours these players put in during the season and in the offseason.
+MLB issued a memo before the 2020 season instructing major league teams to raise the minimum salaries for minor league players, which will reportedly increase by anywhere from 38-72 percent.
+Still, that's not nearly enough considering the number of hours these players put in during the season and in the offseason.

 Just how poorly compensated for their work are minor leaguers paid?
 Let's just say they make less than the average high school janitor.

 The aforementioned pay bump will increase player pay at least a little bit.
-According to the Associated Press, rookie and short-season level players’ minimum weekly pay will be raised from $290 to $400.
-Single-A player pay will jump from $290 to $500, while Double-A player minimum weekly pay will go from $350 to $600.
-Triple-A players stand to earn the most, going from a $502 minimum weekly pay to $700.
+According to the Associated Press, rookie and short-season level players' minimum weekly pay was raised from $290 to $400.
+Class A level player pay jumped from $290 to $500, while Double-A player minimum weekly pay went from $350 to $600.
+Triple-A players stood to earn the most, going from a $502 minimum weekly pay to $700.